Schmiggolas/EasyNotifications/README.md

 }
 ```

+---

 ## License

 This package is licensed under the MIT License - see the LICENSE file for details.

 ## Support

-If you encounter any issues or have questions, please file an issue on the [issue tracker](https://github.com/Schmiggolas/EasyNotifications/issues).
+If you have any questions, feedback or isses, please file an issue on the [issue tracker](https://github.com/Schmiggolas/EasyNotifications/issues).

----

-Made with